Powerful new tools and options

 As part of the system change, employees will no longer be able to pick up paychecks locally on campus or in their departments.
 Instead, paper paychecks will be mailed on payday to home addresses via the U.S. Postal Service.
 All paycheck mail will be managed by the shared UCPath Service Center, in Riverside, CA.

 For people used to same day pickup of paychecks, this new process will add additional time based on U.S. Postal Service mail delivery turnaround times

 To avoid this delay, employees are encouraged to use the direct deposit option—sign up via At Your Service (AYSO) at their earliest convenience to ensure set‐up prior to go‐live—it may take up to two pay periods for a new direct deposit accounts to become active.

 Specify up to three different Direct Deposit accounts

 The direct deposit option is a fast, safe and secure way to receive your pay.
 And with UCPath, it will get even better.
 Employees will be able to specify up to three destination accounts.
-Please note: multiple accounts cannot be specified until the new system goes live on April 1.
+Please note: multiple accounts cannot be specified until the new system goes live.

 The main direct deposit screen on the UCPath Portal.

 Direct deposit is the fastest and most convenient way to get paid—funds hit your financial institution account(s) on payday.
 It is secure—there’s no chance of a physical check getting lost or stolen.
 And U.S. banks participating in the ACH Network (almost all) are available.
 Because direct deposit doesn’t involve paper and transportation, it is an environmentally friendly and cost-effective way to go.